MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/restrictedviewaccesspolicy.md

 *RestrictedViewAccess* is an optional policy that can be enabled for tables of a database.

 When this policy is enabled for a table, data in the table can only be queried by principals who have an [UnrestrictedViewer](./access-control/role-based-access-control.md) role in the database.
-Any principal,  who isn't registered with an [UnrestrictedViewer](./access-control/role-based-access-control.md) database-level role, won't be able to query data in the table.
+Any principal who isn't registered with an [UnrestrictedViewer](./access-control/role-based-access-control.md) database-level role won't be able to query data in the table.
 Even an unregistered table/database/cluster admin.

 The [UnrestrictedViewer](./access-control/role-based-access-control.md) role grants view permission to *all* tables in the database that have the policy enabled.
 The current principal, a database admin/user/viewer, is already authorized to query the database.